 I've been through phases when it comes to what I order at a restaurant.
 And one of my favorite phases was my chicken quesadilla phase.
 The best quesadilla I ever ate was at Small Planet in Boston.
 They're no longer open, but the memory of that chicken quesadilla has stuck with me for years.
 It was the cilantro-lime sour cream.
 The perfectly seasoned chicken.
 Superb salsa.
-And equally as important, was the crunch of the tortilla when you cut into it.
-They were the O.G.
-Killer Chicken Quesadillas.
+And equally as important, was the crunch of the tortilla when you cut into it and when you took that first bite.
+They were the ultimate crunchy cheesy chicken quesadillas.
+This is my attempt at recreating it.

 There were special trips into the city for this quesadilla.
 Once the craving took over, I was in my car driving to Boylston Street.
 Nothing mattered.
 The tolls, the traffic, the parking - it was all part of that particular quesadilla experience.
 And I loved every minute of it!